 $6.00 fee for day use if not camping overnight.

-Fees are payable by check or money order.
+Fees are payable by cash, check or money order.
 Self-servicing fee tube is available.

 First-come, first-served sites must be occupied the SAME NIGHT.

 Golden Age and Golden Access Cardholder: 50% discount off the camping fee only.

 ||05/01/2015 - 09/08/2015

 Maximum 8 persons per site: 2 tents and 2 vehicles or 1 recreation vehicle.

 Bears frequent the area and a bear closure order is in place.
 All bear attractants, both food and non-food items which can attract bears, should be kept in a bear resistant manner.
 Bear bags, bear boxes, and coolers within hard-sided vehicles are safer ways of storing attractants.
 Pop-ups, tents, and open-top vehicles are not safe storage areas.
 Tips for camping in bear country are available from camp hosts.